 is conservative; consult \cite[\S1]{AK-cras}.
-By \cite[Thm.~8 a)]{AK-cras} the projection \eqref{eq:proj} admits then a $\otimes$-section and any two such $\otimes$-sections are conjugated by a $\otimes$-isomorphism.
-By choising a $\otimes$-section $s^{NC}$ we obtain then a composed faithful $F$-linear $\otimes$-functor
+Thanks to \cite[Thm.~8 a)]{AK-cras}, the projection \eqref{eq:proj} admits a $\otimes$-section and any two such $\otimes$-sections are conjugated by a $\otimes$-isomorphism.
+The choice of a $\otimes$-section $s^{NC}$ gives then rise to a faithful $F$-linear $\otimes$-functor